ftashmit/Project-horoscope/README.md

 **License:**

-This project is licensed under the MIT License.
+This project is licensed under copyright.

+**Contact:**
+If you have any questions or would like to get in touch, please feel free to contact me at **ashmitdutta@gmail.com**